dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 Bag = [3, 2, 1, 3, 2, 1].
 ```

-The generated solution need not have to do anything with the goal:
+The bagged terms need not have to do anything with the goal solutions.
+Here we just collect `true` atoms.
+Quite boring:

 ```
 ?-